sinusgamma/Deep-learning-air-pollution-forecaster/README.md

 ### Model ideas for hourly steps

-In the image below we can see two possible way to use hourly input.
+In the image below we can see two possible ways to use hourly input.

 Model A
 This is almost the same as our original model, but instead of daily steps it uses hourly steps.